exercism/configlet/README.md

 Note that `configlet fmt` only operates on exercises that exist in the track-level `config.json` file.
-Therefore if you are implementing a new exercise on a track and want to format its `.meta/config.json` file, please add the exercise to the track-level `config.json` file first.
+Therefore if you are implementing a new exercise on a track and want to format its `.meta/config.json` file, add the exercise to the track-level `config.json` file first.
-If the exercise isn't yet ready to be user-facing, please set its `status` value to `wip`.
+If the exercise isn't yet ready to be user-facing, set its `status` value to `wip`.

 The exit code is 0 when every seen exercise has a formatted `.meta/config.json` file when configlet exits, and 1 otherwise.